Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Cereal/25 - Deserialisation.md

 When this JSON is parsed by the `JsonConvert.DeserialiseObject()` call in `Controllers/RequestsController.cs`, it should get deserialised and request the file `test` from our box.

-This turned out to not be quite right - but to test it, I had to first find a way to request it.
+This [[35 - Exploit Chain#Adjusting the Filepath|turned out]] to not be quite right - but to test it, I had to first find a way to request it.
 It's time to look at some XSS.